List of international trips made by presidents of the United States: Barack Obama

 Barack Obama made 52 trips to 58 countries (in addition to visiting the West Bank) during his presidency.
 He set the record as the most-traveled president for any first year in office: he took the most trips, visited the most countries, and spent the most days abroad.
 Obama made ten trips to 21 countries (four countries were visited twice) and was out of the U.S. a total of 37 days.
 The one geopolitical region that he never visited was Central Asia; this region has never been visited by a sitting U.S. president.

 In December 2010, he made an unannounced trip to Afghanistan, where he visited with U.S. troops.
-The surprise trip came as the U.S. and NATO withdraw most of their forces from that country ahead of a year-end deadline.
+The surprise trip came as the U.S. and NATO withdrew most of their forces from that country ahead of a year-end deadline.
 In November 2012 he visited Myanmar, where he bolstered the reforms undertaken by that nation's military-backed government.
 In March 2016, he made a historic trip to Cuba to underscore the thaw in Cuba–United States relations following a 54-year rift.

 Donald Trump

-Donald Trump made 19 international trips to 24 countries (in addition to visiting the West Bank) during his presidency.
-His 2018 Singapore Summit meeting with North Korean leader Kim Jong-un was the first-ever meeting between an incumbent U.S. president and a leader of North Korea.
-One year later, in June 2019, Trump also became the first American president to cross over the Korean Demilitarized Zone and enter North Korea while in office.
+Donald Trump made 19 international trips to 24 countries (in addition to visiting the West Bank) during his first presidency.
+His 2018 Singapore Summit meeting with North Korean leader Kim Jong Un was the first-ever meeting between an incumbent U.S. president and a leader of North Korea.
+One year later, in June 2019, Trump also became the first U.S. president to cross over the Korean Demilitarized Zone and enter North Korea while in office.
 In December 2018, he made an unannounced Christmas trip to Iraq, where he visited with U.S. troops.
 Nearly a year later, in November 2019, he made an unannounced Thanksgiving trip to Afghanistan, where he visited with U.S. troops.

+Trump has made eight international trips to thirteen countries during his second presidency.
+His first international trip in his second presidency was to Italy and Vatican City to attend the funeral of Pope Francis in April 2025.
+His first major international trip and second trip overall was to Saudi Arabia, Qatar, and the United Arab Emirates to secure business deals and investments in the United States.
+On October 24-30, 2025, Trump went to Malaysia, Japan, and South Korea.